SwordSalesman/portfolio2/readme.md

 ## Pages

-**Home** — Welcome message, live visitor counter, a couple gags
+**Home** — Welcome message, live visitor counter, guestbook preview, a couple gags

-**Projects** — Each project gets its own distinct visual treatment rather than a uniform card layout:
+**Projects** — A distinct section for each, plus an 'under construction' section

 - _Waystone_ — Character creator and approval portal for Perth's Concord LARP, presented as a parody early-2000s software product page
 - _Portraits_ — Showing off some digital artwork I'm proud of, displayed as an interactive corkboard with draggable prints